MathieuNls/Angular-Design-Patterns-and-Best-Practices/README.md

 * http://bit.ly/angular2-patterns-chap2-part3 -> Adding a directive
 * http://bit.ly/angular2-patterns-chap2-part4 -> Binding parent variable to the directive
 * http://bit.ly/angular2-patterns-chap2-part5 -> Adding Pipes

+## Disclaimer

+**This is a work in progress.**
+The book is currently in the writing stage and will be released in January 2017.